 The other children of John Sexton (G5)

-Other than Timothy, the remainder of the large family was made up of Mary (b.1874) who emigrated to the US, Patrick (b.1875) who emigrated to the US, John (b.1977) who emigrated to the US, Cornelius (b.1879 who died on the battlefields of Flanders (see below), Ellen (b.1881) who died young of tuberculosis, Michael (b.1891) who also died young of tuberculosis, and James (date of birth and death unknown).
+Other than Timothy, the remainder of the large family was made up of: Mary (b.1874) who emigrated to the US but died some time afterwards from tuberculosis; Patrick (b.1875) who emigrated to the US (for more detailed information on Patrick and his family, see below); John (b.1977) who emigrated to the US; Cornelius (b.1879 who initially emigrated to the US but returned and joined the army only to die in his late 30s on the battlefields of Flanders (see below); Ellen (b.1881) who died young of tuberculosis; Michael (b.1891) who also died young of tuberculosis; and James (date of birth and death unknown).
 The fact that just one of the eight children lived his adult life in Ireland bears testament to the harsh conditions of life throughout much of Ireland during the late 19th and early 20th century and was, in truth, not an unusual occurrence.
 Emigration and early death were all too common – particularly in marginal areas like west Cork.
-At this point, it is not known if Patrick (b.
-1875) and John (b.1877), both of whom went to the US, had families and continued on the Sexton name there.

 Cornelius Sexton (G6 1879-1916), son of John Sexton (G5)

-Cornelius Sexton, as we have seen, was the sixth child of John and Mary Sexton and joined the 1st Battalion of the Irish Guards in Cork a shortly before the outbreak of the Great War.
+Cornelius Sexton, as we have seen, was the sixth child of John and Mary Sexton.
+He is, most likely, the Con Sexton recorded as a 21 year old evening class student on a 1903-04 Dooneen National School roll book.
+He emigrated for a time to the US (perhaps to join his brothers, Patrick and John, but returned to Ireland.
+He was apparently due to return to the US in 1910 but, for whatever reason, failed to do so.
+He subsequently joined the 1st Battalion of the Irish Guards in Cork shortly before the outbreak of the Great War.
 His service number was 8512 and he served as a private on the western front.
 His great grand niece, Bernadette Hayes, reports that he was an accomplished fiddle player and that prior to the outbreak of the war, he was engaged to an Australian girl whose name, unfortunately, is not known.
 He was posted to the front and died of wounds to the spine on 23rd July 1916.
 He is buried in Lijssenhoek Military Cemetery in West-Vlaanderen (Flanders), Belgium not far from Ypres (Grave no 7 D 3A).
 His medical card reference is no WO 372/17/229754 and is held at the National Archives – War Office in Kew, London and there may be a reference to him on the Casualty Clearing Station Records also at Kew (Ref.
 MH106/419).
 Following his death, Cornelius’s uniform and fiddle were returned to his brother, Tim, in Scobaun (both his parents being now dead).
 After the war Tim was also sent his war medals which were kept in a drawer in the house.
 In the newly independent Free State that emerged from the War of Independence, veterans of the Great War were largely forgotten about and this certainly seems to have been the case for Cornelius.
 Other than within his immediate family, few people in Castlehaven (including his neighbours and relatives) appear to have kept any memory of Cornelius and his sacrifice.
 A happier postscript to this story, however, is that on the 23rd July 2016, the centenary of his death, flowers were planted in Cornelius’s grave with soil brought from Scobaun by his namesake and cousin, Con (Neilie) Sexton.
 In visiting Lijssenhoek on the 100th anniversary of his death, Con and his son, Michael, and grandson, Colm, were almost certainly the first visitors from home to visit his grave.

 John Sexton (G7 1920-1980), son of Timothy (G6)